scikit-image/scikit-image/INSTALL.rst

    git checkout main
    git pull upstream main

-And you possibly want to create a feature branch from there (or check out an existing branch where you are testing changes).
-As you work on this branch, you can re-build scikit-image with the following command:
+And you likely want to create a feature branch from there.
+As you work on this branch, you can re-build scikit-image using:

 .. code-block:: sh